 On the civilian side of the business, the company's Aerospace segment produces mid- and large-cabin business jet aircraft, for which the company provides maintenance, refurbishment, and outfitting.

-Though US defense spending is in decline -- with the President making a fiscal 2013 defense budget request of $525 billion, down from $531 billion in fiscal 2012 -- General Dynamics' business addresses programs that the military continues to emphasize, including the need for warfighters and the need to replace resources lost in Iraq and Afghanistan.
+With US defense spending in decline, General Dynamics' business strategy addresses programs that the military continues to emphasize, including the need for warfighters and the need to replace resources lost in Iraq and Afghanistan.
 As the first US submarine to be configured for a post-Cold War defense landscape, General Dynamics' Virginia-class submarine continues to meet the needs of the US Navy.